aniruddha-ga/Base-64-offline-crypter/README.md

 sudo apt install python
 </code>

-For Windows user just download from this link <br>
+For Windows user just download from
-goto release adnd tap on exe file or just tap on the exe file in the source then download
+ release and tap on exe file or just tap on the exe file in the source then download

 ![](screenshot.jpg)